 - Good for large purchases

-If you need to buy something that costs more than the credit limit on any existing cards you may have, this option allows you to borrow a larger amount.
+If you need to buy something that costs more than the credit limit on any existing credit cards you may have, this option allows you to take out a larger amount.

 - Flexible to suit your budget